SHARE YOUR THOUGHTS ON OUR ARTICLES, NEW IDEAS CHANGE THE WORLD

 Dr Hester du Plessis.
 (DLitt et Phil in Philosophy).

 Human Sciences Research Council (HSRC).

 'As Theo’s publisher, I find it an extraordinary work, and I feel privileged to be Theo’s publisher.
 As with most books about ideas, getting the word out is always challenging.'

 Tim Ward , Publisher

-However, such a victory will be hard-won, Stiegler points out, since secondary effects of new technologies also gravely affects our minds.
+Inarguably we need to change social existing structures to progress, however, such a victory will be hard-won, as contemporary philosopher Stiegler points out, since secondary effects of new technologies also gravely affects our minds.
 Just like the outer world is caught up in disruptive changes, our inner life is disrupted by the digital-media society and information technologies.
 Our attention is commodified and our sense of judgement and responsibility is deteriorating under the pressure of new technologies that change our lives.
 Stiegler, however, is far from dismissing new technologies.
 In fact, he understands wisdom to be largely a technical matter.
 Therefore, through transvaluation, thinking care-fully becomes a form of caring, a tool for orientation and deliberation, an intelligent governance of the self and the world.
 We must keep abreast and even get ahead of technological developments to produce better techniques for living.
 The goal is to create a collective intelligence, what Marx calls a ‘general intellect’, which would be capable of reversing the self-destructive tendencies of our society.
 The Neganthropocene, requires us to resolutely refuse to reduce knowledge to the calculable information of algorithmic governmentality, transhumanist ideology and the data economy -exclusively serving capitalism.